Heather's Historicals

 IT'S BLACK CHRISTMAS TIME

-Jen Holness is TVO's Ambassador for Black History Month!
+Jennifer Holness is TVO's Ambassador for Black History Month!

 "TVO also has a series of amazing Black films playing the entire month and yours truly has been asked to host the programming.
 This includes introducing the Toni Morrison doc – The Pieces That I Am, the wonderful Steve McQueen Small Axe series and a bunch more!
 So, check out TVO to catch my FIRE intros, some great films, and Subject of Desire, this weekend again!
 Yup, Black Christmas Time!"